kianapz/Game-emotion-analysis/README.md

 # 🎮 Game Emotion Analysis

-This project scrapes **Reddit, Twitter, YouTube, Steam, and Metacritic** for comments and reviews about different games.\
+This project scrapes **Reddit, YouTube, Steam, and Metacritic** for comments and reviews about different games.\
 The collected data is used for **sentiment analysis, emotion detection, and trend analysis** before and after a game's release.

 ---